Homeschooling in Florida

 Florida Homeschool Groups and Co-ops

 You won’t be far into your homeschool research before you realize that you’re going to need some support to take on the challenge of teaching your child at home.
 Fortunately, Florida is a state with a large population of homeschool families, with plenty of support to go around!
-Even before you locate a local support group, you can chat with other Floridian homeschooling families on the Time4Learning forum.
 Then, you’ll want to discover what opportunities for networking are available in your area.
 You can start by browsing our Florida Homeschool Groups and Co-ops page.
 Read more here: Florida Homeschool Groups and Co-ops

 Florida Homeschool Field Trips

 If you live in the Sunshine State, then you already know how many wonderful opportunities for family activities are at your doorstep.
 However, you may not have realized how many more chances you’ll have to take advantage of them as homeschoolers!
 One of the biggest perks of home education is the ability to turn almost any outing into a learning adventure.
-Our Homeschool Field Trips in Florida list will break down some of the top educational destinations in each region of the state.
-Learn more: Homeschool Field Trips in Florida
+Our list of Homeschool Field Trips in Florida will break down some of the top educational destinations in each region of the state.
+Please make sure to contact each site before you plan your visit, as COVID-19 may have impacted their hours of operations.

 Florida Homeschooling by City